VR-25/acc/README.md

 It's the ability of running off the charger.
 The battery behaves as if it were physically disconnected from the device.
-The primary indicator of idle mode is charging current within [-10,10] mA.
+The primary indicator of idle mode is charging current within -11 and 11 milliamps.

 Not all devices support the "native" idle mode.
 Hence, variants of "emulated" idle mode are available:

-1. Limit the charging voltage (e.g., acc -sv 3900, requires kernel support);
+1. Limit the charging voltage (requires kernel support) to a value that gets you close to the desired battery level.
+To avoid false positives, determine the value only after the device has been unplugged for a minute or so.
-2. Pause/resume charging based on voltage thresholds (e.g., acc 3900 keeps voltage within 3850 and 3900 millivolts);
+2. Pause/resume charging based on voltage thresholds (e.g., acc 3900 keeps voltage within 3850 and 3900 millivolts).
 3. Set resume_capacity to (pause_capacity - 1), e.g., acc 50 49.

 Notes